Sublease From a Current Resident

-A subleasing program has been developed as a convenience for current tenants who would like to leave the University during the spring and summer months.
-To be eligible to sublease an apartment during spring and summer you must be either a current BYU student or a BYU student eligible to register for fall semester.
+A subleasing program has been developed as a convenience for current residents who would like to leave the University during the spring and summer months.
+To be eligible to sublease an apartment during spring and summer terms, you must be a current BYU student and take a minimum of 4 credits during spring and summer terms (which can be split between two terms or taken during one term).
 If not already married, you must marry no later than 30 days after beginning to sublease.

 Subtenants are not eligible for the laundry discount.